 This website is a project of Friends of Sierra Rock Art (FSRA), a Northern California non-profit organization promoting the conservation & study of Native American Rock Art in the Sierra Nevada Region of California.
 Since 1990, FSRA has been focusing on:

-• Assisting public & private land management agencies/businesses by monitoring rock art sites to assess site conditions, especially in terms of weathering and human impact, and recommending mitigation measures.
+• Assisting public & private land management agencies, including Native American tribes, and businesses, by monitoring rock art sites to assess site conditions, especially in terms of weathering and human impact, and recommending mitigation measures.

 • Providing educational outreach about prehistoric rock art sites to promote appreciation of these sites and of the region’s past.